 "The success of our new virtual campus is greatly related to its interoperability with other open source platforms such as Moodle and SAKAI, for which 1EdTech specifications such as 1EdTech TI2 are key."

 Jeremy Auger, COO, Desire2Learn Inc.

 “Ensuring efficiency, effectiveness and reusability of enterprise system integrations is a critical issue in the implementation of enterprise academic technology.
-Through the IMS Global Learning Consortium, Desire2Learn helps drive the collaborative development and adoption of standards such as Learning Information Services (LIS).
+Through the 1EdTech Consortium, Desire2Learn helps drive the collaborative development and adoption of standards such as Learning Information Services (LIS).
 LIS will help reduce the cost and improve the speed of integrations between Learning Management Systems (LMS) and Student Information Systems (SIS).
 We’re proud to be co-chairing the project group for such a valuable initiative.”

 Michael K. Underwood, President and CEO of Informs, Inc.

 "Given the variety of student services and learning management systems offerings available today, Informs considers it absolutely essential that Learning Information Services (LIS) standards be implemented for the automated exchange of information between any combination of those offerings.
 Informs, is very pleased to have the opportunity to actively participate in the development of those standards and in the demonstration of their applicability using its student services system offering -- the Informs SISJ2K."

 Kendrick McLish, Vice President, Product and Marketing, eCollege

 “The Learning Information Services (LIS) standard helps to ensure that all institutions can access and interact with learner data. eCollege is proud to contribute and collaborate with the 1EdTech Consortium to develop and support this open information standard.”